 The romance between Jill and Henry takes too long to get started but when it finally happens, it seems abrupt.
 Why does Jill kiss him out of the blue?
 Further, after Jill’s near-death experience, Henry tells her, “You could have been killed, Jill.
 Then what would I have done?”
 (274).
 Let the eye-rolling commence!
 This seems a bit melodramatic considering Henry is a PIRATE who has known Jill for all of a couple of days.

 Despite lots of action sequences, the slow-paced plot put me to sleep a couple of times.
 I was never “sucked in” or breathlessly awaiting the next page, just kind of bored and ready to move on the next book on my shelf.

-THE BOTTOM LINE: Just okay.
+THE BOTTOM LINE: For me, Steel is just okay.
 L.A.
-Meyer's Jacky Faber series is a much better choice for adventure stories featuring girl pirates.
+Meyer’s Jacky Faber series is a much better choice for adventure stories featuring female pirates.